MGS CHAT: MISS USA 2010 RIMA FAKIH

 whatever I said was equal on both sides.

-about your religion before they even ask about you
+about your religion before they even ask about you?

 They ask where I’m from and what religion I am before they get to anything